If not for a bit of luck in Abu Dhabi and a minor miracle in Doha, Qatar…we might have missed the Maldives entirely.

 Now, I’ve been to a number of Muslim countries before and never heard of a rule as strict as this so I was definitely taken aback.
 Needless to say, I was less than thrilled, but what can you do?
 You can’t exactly argue with these guys.
 I was just thankful the wine only cost a few euro.
 I saw people in the same line lose far more expensive duty-free items.

 (Note to the Maldivian Tourism Bureau: this information should be front and center on your website.
 No one likes to start their vacation by having their personal property confiscated at the airport.
 I checked my guidebook after we left the airport and though this is mentioned near the back of the book, it also says that they will issue you a receipt for the items confiscated and return them to you upon departure.
-This is NOT the case.)
+This is NOT the case.
+In 2011, this storage policy was discontinued due to lack of space at the airport.)

 Exhausted and wine-less, we cleared customs and were thankful to see our cheerful W Maldives representative eagerly awaiting us.
 Moments later we were relieved of our bags and whisked away to the nearby seaplane terminal where the W is one of only a few luxury hotels to maintain a lovely, private departure lounge.